nbeversl/urtext_docs/README.md

 Press [Insert Timestamp: `ctrl + shift + t`](#insert-timestamp:-`ctrl-+-shift-+-t`) to insert the current date and time anywhere.
 The format of the resulting timestamp is set in project_gettings using the [`timestamp_format`](#`timestamp_format`) key.

-Timestamps are one of three elements of metadata (see ) Urtext also utilizes a "loose" parsing of inline timestamps, meaning they can be placed anywhere and will be recognized and parsed.
+Timestamps may also be used anywhere without a keyname; "inline" timestamps that are not part of a keyed metadata entry are auto-assigned the keyname `inline-timestamp`.

-#### Tracking Node Dates and Times
+### Tracking Node Dates and Times

-Reliance on the operating system's "created" or "modified" date metadata is avoided, since these values can be inadvertently overwritten during ordinary file system operations.
-Instead, new nodes receive by default a "timestamp" metadata key when created:
+Reliance on the operating system's "created" or "modified" file date metadata is avoided, since these can be inadvertently overwritten during ordinary file system operations.
+Instead, new file-level nodes receive a "timestamp" metadata key by default when created:

 #### Time Zones

-Time zones are not required.
+Time zones are not required in timestamps.
 If no time zone is present, Coordinated Universal Time (UTC) is added by default  for parsing and comparison purposes.
-To modify this default, set the [For a list of all timezones](#for-a-list-of-all-timezones)  key in project_settings to another valid value.
+To modify this default, set the   key in project_settings to another valid value.